BlutLucifugeKrieger/CPR-Algorithm/README.md

 ## how to use?
-First of all, check your current python version to avoid issues while the program is running, if your are wondering what kind of libraries you need to have to run this program, we listed all just right here!:
+First of all, check your current python version to avoid issues while the program is running, if your are wondering what kind of libraries you need to have to run this program, we listed all of this just right here!:

  * Python version -> 3.11 or 3.12
  * SciPy version -> 1.11.4